Academy of United States Veterans

 The Academy of United States Veterans (AUSV) is a professional honorary organization with the stated goal of advancing the profile of organizations and programs that help serve the veterans community.
-AUSV brings a sense of collaboration and unity to the community of the armed forces and their families.
-AUSV is a vehicle in bringing real opportunities to veterans and veteran service organizations encouraging creativity and cooperation that creates a new narrative for veterans and for all Americans.
-AUSV promotes community unity as a tribute to the strength and preference of people for inclusion and partnership over division and alienation.

 AUSV is known for its annual Veterans Awards also knowns as the Vettys.

-The organization came under close scrutiny by the Veteran community after an article in Task and Purpose found that there was no real impact in the veteran community and employees "had no idea" what the organization really did.
+The organisation came under close scrutiny by the veteran community after an article in Task & Purpose found that there was no real impact in the veteran community and employees "had no idea" what the organization really did.
+In July 2022 another Task & Purpose article reported that veteran couples who attended the AUSV organized "Camp Tranquility" retreat complained that they did not receive the meals and accommodations that were promised in the $600 donation vacation package.
+Additionally, the retreat organizers failed to provide proper accessibility for veterans with disabilities.